AmineElkhalidy/Tasty/README.md

 # Tasty - Restaurant website

+Simple landing page of a restaurant...
-Visit it using the following URL: [Tasty](https://tasty.vercel.app)
+You can visit it at: [Tasty](https://tasty.vercel.app)

-Here is an image of how the site looks like:
+Here is a preview image of how the landing page looks like:

 ![Tasty](./assets/images/tasty.png)